zeroheure/odoo-seo/website_seo_footer_forum/README.md

 # Website SEO Footer Forum

 Obfuscate forum links in footer.

+## Why do you need this module ?
-Purpose of obfuscated links is to not send "Page Rank juice" to each page linked in footer.
-Links are not obfuscated to visitors, only to search engines (as long as they ignore Javascript form).
+Footer links are not the biggest SEO problem, but they have bad effect on page rank, as you should allways control what pages got page rank from important pages.
+Purpose of obfuscated links is to not send "Page Rank Juice" to each page linked in footer.
+This is called Page Rank Sculpture.
+Links are not obfuscated to visitors, only to search engines (as long as they ignore Javascript forms).

+## See also
+For complete SEO footer, one should install

+- SEO Footer (website_seo_footer)
+- SEO Footer More (website_seo_footer_more)
+- SEO Footer Payments (website_seo_footer_payments)
+- Blog Footer is included in SEO Blog module (website_seo_blog).

 ## Contributors